 , and we want to simplify error handling using ?

-, it's just to simplify the process).
+, it is just to simplify the process).

 Then we can construct a TodoApp